adarshpalaskar1/FlipLogGPT_LLM/README.md

 Type `exit` to finish the script.

-### CLI
-The script also supports optional command-line arguments to modify its behavior.
-You can see a full list of these arguments by running the command ```python privateGPT.py --help``` in your terminal.

 # How does it work?
 Selecting the right local models and the power of `LangChain` you can run the entire pipeline locally, without any data leaving your environment, and with reasonable performance.

 - `ingest.py` uses `LangChain` tools to parse the document and create embeddings locally using `HuggingFaceEmbeddings` (`SentenceTransformers`).
 It then stores the result in a local vector database using `Chroma` vector store.
-- `privateGPT.py` uses a local LLM based on `GPT4All-J` or `LlamaCpp` to understand questions and create answers.
+- `FlipLogGPT.py` uses a local LLM based on `GPT4All-J` or `LlamaCpp` to understand questions and create answers.
 The context for the answers is extracted from the local vector store using a similarity search to locate the right piece of context from the docs.
 - `GPT4All-J` wrapper was introduced in LangChain 0.0.162.

-# System Requirements

-## Python Version
-To use this software, you must have Python 3.10 or later installed.
-Earlier versions of Python will not compile.

-## C++ Compiler
-If you encounter an error while building a wheel during the `pip install` process, you may need to install a C++ compiler on your computer.

-### For Windows 10/11
-To install a C++ compiler on Windows 10/11, follow these steps:

-1. Install Visual Studio 2022.
-2. Make sure the following components are selected:
-   * Universal Windows Platform development
-   * C++ CMake tools for Windows
-3. Download the MinGW installer from the [MinGW website](https://sourceforge.net/projects/mingw/).
-4. Run the installer and select the `gcc` component.

-## Mac Running Intel
-When running a Mac with Intel hardware (not M1), you may run into _clang: error: the clang compiler does not support '-march=native'_ during pip install.

-If so set your archflags during pip install. eg: _ARCHFLAGS="-arch x86_64" pip3 install -r requirements.txt_

-# Disclaimer
-This is a test project to validate the feasibility of a fully private solution for question answering using LLMs and Vector embeddings.
-It is not production ready, and it is not meant to be used in production.
-The models selection is not optimized for performance, but for privacy; but it is possible to use different models and vectorstores to improve performance.